Should You Say "No Comment" in a Police Interview?

 Why might you provide a prepared statement?

 A prepared statement during or after the interview process allows someone to control the amount of information they disclose to the police.
-There are certain scenarios where a prepared statement during a police interview may appropriate, such as if your legal advisor believes the police are not providing full disclosure of the evidence they hold and may attempt to spring a surprise during questioning.
-You may not be strong enough to withstand unfair or difficult questions from officers.
-You may come across badly in interview as not everyone responds well to authority of police or investigators.
+There are certain scenarios where a prepared statement during a police interview may be appropriate, such as if your legal advisor believes the police are not providing full disclosure of the evidence they hold and may attempt to spring a surprise during questioning.
+You may not be able to withstand unfair or difficult questions from officers.
+You may also come across badly in an interview, as not everyone responds well to the authority of police or investigators.

-Why you speak to a criminal defence solicitor before a police interview
+Why you should speak to a criminal defence solicitor before a police interview

 If you are arrested or called to the police station for a voluntary interview, it is essential that you enlist the support of a specialist criminal defence solicitor.